Sudanese court sends 9 women arrested in protests to prison

-CAIRO (AP) - A Sudanese opposition group says an emergency court in the capital, Khartoum, sentenced nine women to a month’s imprisonment and 20 lashes each for taking part in anti-government protests.
+CAIRO (AP) - Sudan sentenced nine women to a month’s imprisonment for taking part in anti-government protests, an opposition group said Sunday, the latest in a crackdown aimed at quashing almost three months of protests calling for the country’s autocratic president to step down.

-The Democratic Lawyers Alliance says the court subsequently waived the flogging amid pressure from families of the women who were rallying outside the courthouse on Saturday.
+The emergency court in Khartoum, which handed down the verdict on Saturday, also ordered 20 lashes for each woman but then waived the flogging, apparently giving in to pressure from the women’s families rallying outside the courthouse at the time, said the Democratic Lawyers Alliance.

-The alliance is part of an umbrella organization spearheading three months of anti-government protests across Sudan.
+The alliance is part of the Sudanese Professionals Association, an umbrella organization that has been spearheading the anti-government protests across Sudan.

-The emergency courts were set up to investigate violations under the state of emergency that autocratic President Omar al-Bashir imposed late in February to quash protests demanding his ouster.
+Hundreds of protesters have been brought before emergency courts across Sudan for speedy trials over violating a state of emergency declared by President Omar al-Bashir in late February.

+Sarah Abdel-Jaleel, a spokeswoman for the Sudanese Professionals Association, said the rulings against the women were part of “a series of arbitrary sentences against peaceful protesters” by emergency courts in the past week.

 Copyright © 2019 The Washington Times, LLC.